Safeguarding Children and Young People

 - Information will be stored in a secure place with limited access to designated people, and destroyed safely after a designated amount of time, in line with Data Protection laws (e.g. that information is accurate, regularly updated, relevant and secure)

 Reviewing this policy

-This policy and related procedures are reviewed every year as a minimum and reviewed and approved by the board of trustees bi-annually.
+This policy and related procedures are reviewed every year as a minimum and reviewed and approved by the board of directors bi-annually.
 The Designated Safeguarding Officer will check regularly for updates to safeguarding guidelines and will undertake training as and when appropriate.
 The policy will be updated as soon as possible after new information or guidance becomes available.